Betel nut beauty

 In Taiwan, a betel nut beauty or binlang girl (檳榔西施 (bīnláng xīshī, pin-nn̂g se-si)) is a young woman selling betel nuts and cigarettes from a brightly lit glass enclosure while wearing revealing clothing.
 The term in Chinese comes from Xi Shi, the legendary beauty of imperial China's Spring and Autumn period.
-Though betel nuts are chewed in many regions in Southeast Asia, the betel nut beauty phenomenon is distinctly Taiwanese.
+Though betel nut chewing is practiced in many regions in Southeast Asia, the betel nut beauty phenomenon is distinctly Taiwanese.

 The original betel nut beauties were the "Shuangdong Girls" who, in the 1960s, brought glamour to the opening of the Shuangdong Betel Nut Stand in Guoxing, Nantou.
 The success of the marketing strategy led competitors to follow suit, and by the end of the century, betel nut stands topped with neon signs became a common feature of Taiwan.
 The stands appear in urban, suburban and rural settings alike.

 As icons of Taiwanese culture, betel nut beauties appear frequently in art and film, notably the 2001 movie Betelnut Beauty and the 2007 art film Help Me, Eros.
 In 2016, director Tony Xue released Betelnut Girls, with lead actors Peggy Tseng and Paul Hsu.

 Definition and distribution

-In a general sense, betel nut beauty refers to any female betel nut saleswoman wearing seductive clothing.
+In a general sense, a betel nut beauty is any female betel nut saleswoman wearing seductive clothing.

 Flamboyant betel nut stands decorated with flashing neon signs are a common sight on many major roads in Taiwan.
 Their primary target consumers are mostly truckers and other working-class people.
-Some shop owners started to hire girls dressed in sexy outfits to grab customers' attention, and rivals followed suit.
+Some shop owners started to hire girls dressed in revealing outfits to grab customers' attention, and rivals followed suit.

 Apart from being scantily clothed, some betel nut beauties also offered "drive-through" sex services for their customers.
 For an extra charge, a betel nut beauty would enter a customer's car and perform oral sex on them.

 Aside from the fear that these practices would generate crime, the presence of betel nut beauties is said to also distract drivers and cause more car accidents.